MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/mailflow/cannot-add-attachment-outlook-web.md

    - **maxAllowedContentLength** (value in bytes)
    - **maxReceivedMessageSize** (value in bytes)
 6. Stop and then restart the **MSExchangeOWAAppPool** application pool.
-7. Stop and then restart the**MSExchangeServicesAppPool** application pool.
+7. Stop and then restart the **MSExchangeServicesAppPool** application pool.

-> [!NOTE]
-> Steps 3-6 must be performed in both of the following locations:

-- The Client Access server on which the Web.config files are located in the following path:

-   *%ExchangeInstallPath%\FrontEnd\HttpProxy*

-- The Mailbox server on which the Web.config files are located in the following path:

-8. When you're finished, save and close the web.config files.

-9. Restart IIS on the Exchange server by using either of the following methods:
+8. Restart IIS on the Exchange server by using either of the following methods:

    - Open IIS Manager, select the server, and in the **Actions** pane, click **Restart**.